yeasy/docker-hyperledger-fabric/README.md

 ## install dependencies
 Install required libsnappy-dev, zlib1g-dev, libbz2-dev.

-## install rocksdb
-Install required  rocksdb 4.1.

 ## install gotools
 Install required gotools

 ## install hyperledger fabric
-Install hyperledger fabric and build the peer and order
+Install hyperledger fabric and build the peer, order and ca.

 # Supported Docker versions

-This image is officially supported on Docker version 1.7.0.
+This image is officially supported on Docker version 1.7.0+.

 Support for older versions (down to 1.0) is provided on a best-effort basis.